dosasm/masm-tasm/README.md

 ## For other system

-The extension is packaged with needed [tools](doc/Toolspath.md) for windows inside while **other OS** users *should* make sure DOSBox can be opened by shell command.We can download DOSBox from its website:[DOSBox](https://www.dosbox.com)
+The extension is packaged with needed [tools](doc/Toolspath.md) for windows inside while **other OS** users *should* make sure DOSBox can be opened by shell command.
+We can download DOSBox from its website:[DOSBox](https://www.dosbox.com)

 For MacOS (Darwin),the extension will use command `open -a DOSBox --args` to open DOSBox.
-So you need to
+So you need to:

 1. download dmg file from [DOSBox's website](https://www.dosbox.com)
 2. Double-click the `.DMG` file to mount it.
 A new Finder window showing its contents should appear.